We’re Here For You

 Stay Connected & Informed

-Our current Call Center hours are 8AM to 6PM CST Monday through Friday.
-At this time, we’re experiencing high call volumes, which may result in extended hold times.
-We apologize for the inconvenience and encourage you to use our online self-service options or automated telephone system at 888.504.6700.
-To ensure that you receive ongoing informational updates, when you login to your account, please verify both your email address and phone number.
+We apologize for the inconvenience and encourage you to use our online self-service options available through MyRushmoreLoan.com or automated telephone system at 888.504.6700.
+To ensure that you receive ongoing informational updates, after logging in to your account, please verify both your email address and phone number.

 Beware of Scams